 There is not really any particular age that is too young for a facelift.
-If you are dissatisfied with your appearance due to facial aging, the problem will only get worse without treatment, so there is no reason to wait for an arbitrary age to have things corrected.
-In fact, having a facelift done younger may even yield some benefits in terms of having higher skin elasticity than if you were to wait.
+If a patient is dissatisfied with their appearance due to facial aging, the problem will only get worse without intervention, so there is no reason to wait for an arbitrary age to have things corrected.
+In fact, having a facelift done younger may even yield some benefits in terms of having better skin elasticity.

 How can I avoid that pulled-tight facelift look?

-Facelift techniques have improved over the last decades, but unfortunately, the stereotypes have not changed.
-We can now perform gentle facelifts that preserve all of your existing facial structures and leave you with your own face, just younger.
-When you think of the stereotypes about celebrities with bad facelifts, remember that you only see those few people who have problems and would never even guess about the vast majority who have had good results.
+Facelift techniques have improved over the last few decades, but unfortunately, the stereotypes have not changed.
+We can now perform gentle facelifts that preserve all of a patient’s existing facial structures and leave them with their own, natural-looking face, just younger.
+When people think of the stereotypes about celebrities with bad facelifts, remember that they only notice those few people who have problems and would never even guess about the vast majority who have had good results.

 Can a facelift correct asymmetric facial features?

-A facelift is not the best procedure to correct asymmetric features because facial asymmetry typically is caused by small differences in the bone structure on each side of your face.
-That said, asymmetry may be corrected with another procedure at the same time as a facelift.
-Please see Dr. Masri for a consultation on the best method to treat your problem.
+A facelift is not the best procedure to correct asymmetric features because facial asymmetry typically is caused by small differences in the bone structure on each side of the face.
+That said, asymmetry may sometimes be corrected with another procedure at the same time as a facelift.
+Please see Dr. Masri for a consultation on the best method to treat facial asymmetry.

-I keep hearing about “natural facelift creams.”
+There are “natural facelift creams” advertised everywhere.
 Do they work?

-Unfortunately, no. Some topical creams such as retinoids do have proven anti-aging benefits, and other non-surgical options like Botox can reduce wrinkles, but if your problem is drooping facial skin, no cream will help you.
+Unfortunately, no. Some topical creams such as retinoids do have proven anti-aging benefits, and other non-surgical options like Botox can reduce wrinkles, but if the problem is drooping facial skin, no cream will help.

 Yes, almost certainly.
-For the first few weeks after getting a facelift, your facial tissues will be very swollen, making your skin look and feel much tighter than the final result will be.
+For the first few weeks after getting a facelift, a patient’s facial tissues will be very swollen, making their skin look and feel much tighter than the final result will be.
 As everything heals and settles into place, your face will feel much more comfortable soon.